Voxtrium/GR-DM-Interaction-Theory/README.md

 - **Why DM “interacts a bit but not too much.”** A single micro scale \(R_\*\) sets both the mass and a gentle, falling \((\sigma_T/m)(v)\).
 - **Why DE looks nearly constant yet may drift slightly.** Drift tracks real BH demographics and shuts off smoothly when sourcing subsides.
 - **Why some BH observables might be nudged.** An **optional** sub‑percent, mass‑scaled ringdown shift is allowed but not required.

-*Analogy (optional):* Like light bending in a temperature gradient, energy flow can optimize across a background “texture.”
-This is only an intuition pump; the dynamics are set by the continuity system.

 ---